PRESIDENT

 a study of various alternatives

-introduction of solid hazardous wastes into cement kilns including the
+for the introduction of solid hazardous wastes into cement kilns

-potential for pyrolysis or thermal separation prior to cement kiln
+including the potential for pyrolysis or thermal separation prior to

 - Provided